Follow us on Social Media:

 While it’s healthy to look forward to this new heavens and new earth, we can stay active in the meantime by doing our part to help the suffering in this fallen world one way or another, including teaching/preaching truths that will “set the captives free” and “heal the sick and brokenhearted.”
 Even something as small as giving someone an encouraging word or a hug is helpful.
 Or how about saving an animal, like a cat or dog?

 Focusing on the countless great tragedies that have taken place throughout history is a dead-end street and one-way ticket to bitterness and mental illness.
 Instead of asking why God allowed this or that tragedy to happen, consider focusing on questions that might offer better answers, like: Why is this world so messed up?
 Is there a malevolent being or beings who have control to some degree and are working “behind the scenes”?
 What’s hindering the Almighty from legally saving people in tragic situations?
 How are some people effectively tapping into the power of God and miraculously being saved in deathly situations, like Paul when he was bit by a deadly viper (Acts 28:1-5)?
-I think we can learn something from them.
+I think we can learn something from the answers we discover.

 The question “Why does a good God allow evil and suffering?” is a popular one.
 When talking to our neighbor a few years ago, this was the first question he asked when the conversation turned to deeper stuff beyond the weather and yardwork.